MichelleWegner/Co2.Emissions/README.md

 ### We utilized two datasets:
    1. CO2 Emissions and Population Data (df1): This dataset contains information about CO2 emissions and population for various countries over several years.
    2. Temperature Data (df2): This dataset includes temperature changes for various countries over several years.
+Earth's average temperature, unlike daily local readings, reflects the planet's overall climate health.
+This single value, encompassing land and sea, acts as a vital sign for our planet.
+Even slight increases can significantly impact weather, precipitation, and ecosystems globally.
+While local temperatures show variations across the day and seasons, the Earth's average temperature tracks long-term trends, crucial for understanding climate change.
 #### To prepare the data for analysis, we:
    1. Removed non-country entries and standardized country names.
    2. Merged the datasets on country and year.